Personal Responsibility and Education Program

-Planned Parenthood of Greater Ohio will provide health promotion services to direct-care staff working with youth residing in foster care and/or involved with juvenile justice agencies in Region 4, 7, and 8.
+Planned Parenthood of Greater Ohio will provide health promotion services to direct-care staff working with youth residing in foster care and/or involved with juvenile justice agencies in Region 4.

 Region 4 is composed of thirteen rural Appalachian counties (Adams, Athens, Fayette, Gallia, Highland, Hocking, Jackson, Lawrence, Meigs, Pike, Ross, Scioto, and Vinton), with a population of 120,654 youth under the age of 18 years.1

 Ohio PREP allows Planned Parenthood of Greater Ohio to provide the following services: education to youth ages 14-19 years of age on both abstinence and contraception for the prevention of teen pregnancy and sexually transmitted infections, including HIV/AIDS, and education on three adulthood preparation subjects to assist youth as they transition out of the foster care and juvenile justice systems into independent living.

 We directly provide an evidence-based, comprehensive, sexuality education program to the youth in these systems.
 The curriculum will also include the following adulthood topics:

 healthy relationships, such as positive self esteem and relationship dynamics, friendships, dating, romantic involvement, marriage and family interactions;

 educational and career success, such as developing skills for employment preparation, job seeking, independent living, financial self sufficiency and work place productivity.